Struggling to get interviews?

 2. Open with a great scholarship resume objective

-The best way to get the attention of any scholarship selection committee is to start your scholarship resume with a convincing, tailored resume objective.
+The best way to get the attention of any scholarship selection committee is to start your scholarship resume with a convincing, tailored resume objective (also sometimes called an objective statement).

-Your objective is a short, convincing introduction that summarizes your goals, accomplishments, and passions at the top of the page.
+Your objective is a short introduction that summarizes your goals, accomplishments, and passions at the top of the page.

 In your scholarship resume objective, you should highlight your strong academic background and record, extracurricular activities, your career goals, and (most importantly) how they align with your reasons for pursuing additional education.